-Tory Burch has already been a name associated with Fitbit and you'll soon be able to find Alta accessories with the TB touch as well.
+Tory Burch has already been a name associated with Fitbit and you're now able to find Alta accessories with the TB touch as well.
 Crafted elegantly, the designs are meant to turn your tracker into a discreet bracelet with a metal chain link bracelet teased.
-There's no price or release date just yet, but you can expect style options to resemble the ones for the Fitbit Flex.
-Coming later in 2017.

 Aside from the aforementioned designer choices, you can't go wrong picking up another classic band in a new color.
 They're placed at the lower end of the price spectrum and look sporty in black, blue, plum and teal.

 For a higher end look, you can go the metal band route.
 It's still a fashionable accessory and adds a premium feel you don't get from the classic model.
 However, it's also a bit more costly.